Rivers and wetlands provide both an ideal home for a wide variety of mammals.

 Water voles have suffered a huge decline due to loss of habitat and predation by mink and stoats.
 They like lowland rivers, streams, ditches and ponds where they graze on the bank side vegetation.
 Listen out for the characteristic ‘plop’ as they dive for cover.

-Mink have successfully colonised most parts of Britain after escaping or being released from fur farms, much to the detriment of our native wildlife.
+Mink have successfully colonised most parts of Britain after escaping, or being released, from fur farms, much to the detriment of our native wildlife, particularly water voles.
 It is now thought that they are not the reason otters declined (an otter is twice the size of a mink!) but merely capitalised on the otters decline.

 There are several species of bat that live along rivers and in wetland areas.
 The barbestelle, pipistrelle (55 kHz), Daubenton’s and the noctule are the common ones.
 The daubenton’s bat is known as the ‘water bat’ because it skims along the water surface catching flies with its feet and tail membrane.